JvdHoogen/ARes-CNN/README.md

 ### How to use
 This repository contains a folder named "model".
 In this folder you will find one file.
 The file contains the full code for the ARes-CNN model for our experiments.
 Preprocessing the data into sequences and a train and test set is necessary before utilizing the models.
 Please contact me for any questions regarding the preprocessing scheme.

+### Requirements
+Usage of our code requires many packages to be installed on your machine.
+The most important packages are listed below:
+* Numpy
+* Tensorflow
+* Keras
+* Pandas